-Rhombus Tech's first Allwinner A20 based EOMA68 (Embedded Open Modular Architecture 68) CoM (Computer on Module) card is nearing completion and availability, with the schematics and first prototype completed by Wits-Tech..
+Rhombus Tech's first Allwinner A20 based EOMA68 CoM (Computer on Module) card is nearing completion and availability, with the schematics and first prototype completed by Wits-Tech.
 Actual pricing of the board in volume is available by contacting QiMod Ltd .
 The first sales available to individuals, available with an Engineering Board called Improv, started in December 2013 and are still open .

 Rhombus Tech have said that there will come more (faster, better) EOMA-68 CPU cards from them in the future and that "this one is just the first".

 The EOMA68 CPU cards are identical in appearance and shape to the legacy PCMCIA IO cards, but this is where the similarity ends.
 The EOMA68 cards are electrically very different and safely incompatible with PCMCIA.
 The EOMA68 CPU cards have the CPU, GPU, system RAM, Flash drive, and IO controllers such as SATA, USB, Ethernet, I2C, HDMI, LCD, etc. all in a small self contained metal shelled card that is pluggable into all types of products.
 Just like with legacy PCMCIA, the user-facing end is available for any interfaces: in the case of the EOMA68-A20 CPU Card Micro-HDMI, Micro-USB-OTG and Micro-SD have been added.